mahdifahumie10/owsb-purchase-order-system/README.md

 ##  How to Download
 - Click the green **Code** button on this page and select **Download ZIP**
 ## How to Run:
+- Extract the zip file
+- Open Apache Netbeans IDE 25 -> Open Project
+- Open the owsb-purchase-order-system-main folder -> select owsb and open it in Netbeaks
+- Run the program.
+Usernames and passwords can be found in the users.txt file uploaded above